b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 When the Android information in the addenda is systematised, synthesized and integrated, I intend to port it here.

+## Internet

+The information on the Internet is currently in the addenda, I feel the work may be better served, if it is integrated into the body of the work proper, prior to Privacy cum Anonymity and hardening, as it is a mandatory prerequisite to realise these aims.

+## Internet Browsers

+## Internet Search Engines

+## Internet Searching Methodology: Towards a Best Practice

 ## Privacy cum Anonymity

 I hold that device Privacy is an important stepping-stone, to device Anonymity proper.
 Extrapolate on this.